cwdbutler/Quickpics/server/README.md

 // returns true or false depending on if the like was successful
 ```

 I chose to omit error information here as the front end does a lot of things to represent and control the liked state.
 Furthermore a Field Resolver that I had to implement for the Like model was the "liked" field which returns a boolean showing if the current user has liked this post.
 The same goes for saved posts.
-These fields are probably doing some overkill SQL queries under the hood, but this information was incredibly useful in front end and prevented having to do something like request all of the likes every time and see if the current user is in that array client side.
+This information was incredibly useful in front end and prevented having to do something like request all of the likes every time and see if the current user is in that array client side.

 # Using The API

-I've left the GraphQL playground up in production so it is easy to query, and it is mostly self documenting.
+I've left the GraphQL playground up in production so it is easy to query, and it is mostly self-documenting.
 If you are unfamiliar with GraphQL playground, click on "Docs" on the right.
 This will give you a list of all the queries and mutations you can make, their arguments (if any), and the types they return and thus the fields you can query.
 You can use ctrl/cmd + space for some useful autocompletion.

 A quick demo: